 The NACAG initiative offers financial and technical support to individual nitric acid plant operators until the end of 2023.
 While the technical support is available to all governments and nitric acid producers worldwide, the financial support is bound to the condition that the government of the country in which the plant is located commits to sustaining the emission abatement from year 2024 onwards.
 Support is available through grants and climate auctions.
 This support covers not only the procurement and installation of the abatement technology and monitoring equipment required, but also any necessary plant modifications and labour costs related to monitoring and maintenance.

-Governments, institutions and representatives from the private sector are all invited to contact NACAG and express interest in joining.
+Contact NACAG for inquires about joining or applying for a grant.
+Governments, institutions and representatives from the private sector are all invited to express interest in joining.
 Governments are furthermore invited to sign the Statement of Undertaking and thereby formally join NACAG by committing to permanently mitigate nitrous oxide emissions from nitric acid plants from 2023 onwards.
 Plant operators based in countries that have joined NACAG can apply for grants by filling in and signing the Grant Application Notice.
 If the application is successful, plant operators can receive technical advice and financial support for installing and maintaining abatement technology.

 Applications to the financing program are assessed by GIZ.
 GIZ will then conduct a due diligence assessment of the nitric acid plant in question, and, once this has been passed, negotiate the contract with the applicant.
 The public tender procedure for procuring the mitigation technology and monitoring equipment starts and the installation of the technology begins.
 The plant operator is free to decide which abatement technology is most appropriate for the individual plant.
 NACAG will provide technological advice to support this decision.